dag7dev/awesome-anbernic/README.md

 | [RogueCFW](https://github.com/Ninoh-FOX/RG350-ROGUE-CFW)                                                                                                                                                        | Rogue CFW for RG350                                                                                                                                                                                                                  | ❌      | ❌             | ❌             | ❌     | ❌            | ❌     | ❌      | ❌        | ✅         | ❌                             | ❌      | ❌                    | ❌               |
 | \* in theory is compatible since the builds are for generic chipsets, not for a specific one.
 The official OS website doesn't however states "this OS is compatible with this console".
 It needs more research. |                                                                                                                                                                                                                                      |        |               |               |       |              |       |        |          |           |                               |        |                      |                 |

-## First steps
-* Replace included SD card with renowned brands immediately.
-Included SD card are generally cheap and error-prone.
-* Verify you're using the correct charging block.
-* Flash custom firmware to have more flexibility.

 ## Frontend
 Here's a list of non-exhaustive frontend that you can use with your Anbernic:
 - [EmulationStation](https://github.com/Aloshi/EmulationStation): A graphical and themeable emulator front-end that allows you to access all your favorite games in one place, even without a keyboard!
-- [Android][Launchbox](https://www.launchbox-app.com/): box-art-based games database and launcher for DOSBox, emulators, arcade cabinets, and PC Games
+- [Android] [Launchbox](https://www.launchbox-app.com/): box-art-based games database and launcher for DOSBox, emulators, arcade cabinets, and PC Games
-- [Android][Daijishou](https://github.com/magneticchen/Daijishou): Daijishō is a retro launcher that let you manage your retro games libraries.
+- [Android] [Daijishou](https://github.com/magneticchen/Daijishou): Daijishō is a retro launcher that let you manage your retro games libraries.
 Daijishō cares about integrated experience, expansibility, aesthetic and pragmatical usabilities let you focus on games itself.
 It will be updated continuously in the future based on users responds and my own retro gaming experience in my free time.
 Beware it does not come with emulators.
 - [Opendingux] [SimpleMenu](https://github.com/fgl82/simplemenu/releases):  Simple menu launcher for the new Bittboy, Pocket Go, RetroFW and OpenDingux devices

 ## Games and homebrew